What is Zero-party data?

 Conclusion

 As with any marketing or data-collection tool, zero-party data has its advantages and disadvantages.
-It is most useful for its role in developing relevant and personalised campaigns and reducing our reliance on third-party data.
+It's most useful for its role in developing relevant and personalized campaigns and reducing our reliance on third-party data.

-It is voluntarily given and allows for cookie-less tracking and the combination of consent receipts and marketing preferences.
+People give it to you voluntarily and it enables cookie-less tracking and the combination of consent receipts and marketing preferences.

-Read on to learn how the sensitive data collected in these efforts must be processed in accordance with the UK GDPR and speak to one of our consultants about achieving data protection compliance.
+Want to learn more about the best ways to collect data like this in accordance with regulations?
+Speak to one of our consultants about achieving data protection compliance.